MilanTheron/MilanTheron/README.md

 # 💫 About Me:
-## About Me

-Computer Science graduate focused on backend, data engineering, and distributed systems.
+### Computer Science graduate focused on backend development, data engineering, and distributed systems.

 I primarily work with Java/Spring Boot and .NET/C#, with a strong focus on REST API design, software architecture, and database-driven applications.
 I also have experience with Vue and TypeScript for full-stack development.